 What is an Agile Group?

 The agile group is defined as an association of professionals or individuals who are experts in their individual fields and follow the agile principles and methodology to accomplish the project completion.
 An agile group comprises of 5 to 11 members associated together to perform all the necessary activities whether technical and non-technical related to the project assigned and the task and responsibilities are assigned to them.
 In the Agile group, a better understanding of services and relationship is established and thus this understanding helps to improve the services and customer satisfaction.
-The agile group follows and uses the agile business modeling approach which is the combination of business processes with the agile practices.
+The agile group follows and uses the agile business modelling approach which is the combination of business processes with agile practices.
 The agile group is the face of the transformation of business and helps to catalyze the profit of the organization.

 Different Business Verticals

 Below listed are the different business verticals that are grouped together in the agile group:

 - Agile Consulting

 - Agile Training

 - Agile helpdesk support